1940–1944 insurgency in Chechnya: Deportation

-However, some rebel groups stayed in the mountains, continuing the resistance.
-Rebel groups were also formed in Kazakhstan.
+Some rebel groups stayed in the mountains, continuing the resistance.
+Rebel groups were also formed in Soviet Kazakhstan.
 Israilov was betrayed and killed by two of his own men in December 1944.
 Following his death, the resistance was led by Sheikh Qureish Belhorev, who was captured in 1947.
 Several security divisions were sent to suppress the remnants of partisan movement, achieving this task only in the mid-1950s.